Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

 For fixed $\gamma_0$ and $\mathcal{T}$, a third parameter is needed to fully describe a confined gas---typically the trap frequency $\omega_x$, which sets the atom number $N$, or vice versa.
 In Appendix B, we report $N$ as a function of $\gamma_0$ for datasets (a)--(e) at fixed $\omega_x$, along with the parameters of our calculations of the DC frequencies.
 We also discuss the experimental conditions required to access regimes I-VI.

 \lettersection{Dipole Compression Modes}

-We initialize the system, Eq.~\eqref{Eq:H}, in a finite-$T$ equilibrium state using the exact thermal Bethe ansatz within the LDA \cite{Kheruntsyan2005}.~To excite DC oscillations, we apply at time $t = 0$ a quench to the harmonic trap potential $V(x)\rightarrow V(x)-\lambda \left(x^3/3 - x \langle x^2 \rangle\right)$ \cite{DeRosi2016}, where $\lambda$ is a small perturbation strength and $\langle x^2 \rangle$ is the average evaluated with the initial (pre-quench) equilibrium density profile $n(x)$ \cite{DeRosi2017thesis} (Appendix C).
+We initialize the system, Eq.~\eqref{Eq:H}, in a finite-$T$ equilibrium state using the exact thermal Bethe ansatz within the local density approximation \cite{Kheruntsyan2005}.~To excite DC oscillations, we apply at time $t = 0$ a quench to the harmonic trap potential $V(x)\rightarrow V(x)-\lambda \left(x^3/3 - x \langle x^2 \rangle\right)$ \cite{DeRosi2016}, where $\lambda$ is a small perturbation strength and $\langle x^2 \rangle$ is the average evaluated with the initial (pre-quench) equilibrium density profile $n(x)$ \cite{DeRosi2017thesis} (Appendix C).